kunj13/kunj13/README.md

 👾 I’m interested in ...
 Mobile Robotics, UAVs, Computer Vision, and Robot Control
 🛠 I’m currently pursuing a Master's in Robotics at the University of Maryland, College Park
 🤝 I’m looking to collaborate on ... projects in AI, robotics, and computer vision
-🌟 I’m currently working with ... the Bio-Imaging and Machine Vision Lab, optimizing automation for crab detection using ROS and OpenCV, and manipulating robotic arms using imitation learning
+🌟 I’m currently working with ... the Bio-Imaging and Machine Vision Lab, optimizing automation for crab and mushroom detection using ROS and OpenCV, and manipulating robotic arms using imitation learning
 📬 How to reach me ... kunjgolwala13@gmail.com

 🎥 See my latest work in robotics here ->